AKNucoder/CSCI3308_Final_Project/README.md

 ##Motivation

 Motivation
 Often when there are big events, there are typically people near that are going to be attending an event that you are going to too, whether that be work or a social activity.
 Our motivation is to be able to connect people nearby so that they can arrange carpools and ultimately more efficient ways to get more people to the same place.
-As a result we will be able to cut down on emissions, reduce traffic congestion to and from events and establish a community of people nearby who have similar interests.
+As a result, we will be able to cut down on emissions, reduce traffic congestion to and from events and establish a community of people nearby who have similar interests.

 ##Risks
 -Version control getting out of hand and the code base being changed by too many people at once.